Skip to main content

 Contact us

 Still having trouble finding creators to partner with?
-You're welcome to write to help@kit.com asking for suggestions.
+You're welcome to write to help@kit.com to ask for suggestions.
 We'll try to match you with suitable creators.